peterparkedcar165/minecraft_mod_ideas/README.md

 🧚 Disarming Voice: Launch 4 projectiles after a cry, homing towards hostiles.

 🧚 Attract (typically Normal type, but here Fairy): Deploy a love bubble that damages and infatuates the first hostile hit.

+🥊 Mach Punch: Dash forward, and grant the Mach Punch effect.
+Next attack deals x1.25 damage, and decreases the cooldown of Mach Punch by 20%.

+🕸️ Infestation: Projectile that infests the target with bugs.
+Slowly damaging over time based on missing armor.
+Starts at Infestation 2, lowering 4 armor, and every tick of damage increases the level by 1.

 # Types 💭: